Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Um, so that would be my, um, slightly existential, what I'm loving, uh, this four strings, 20 friends and incredible talent.
+So that would be my slightly existential, what I'm loving this week.
+Four strings, 20 friends and incredible talent.
 Well, thank you.
-Thank you very much.
-Make it all happen.
-Now that's amazing.
+Thank you very Make it all happen.
+Now, that's amazing.
 I'm sorry that I wasn't able to attend that birthday party, but that person you don't know didn't invite me.
-There was a private, a private event, but I'll have words with them.
+That was a private a private event, but I'll have words with them.

 00:33:21